Al Smith: 1928 presidential election

-Catholics were portrayed as reactionary despite being more left-wing than mainstream American Protestant congregations at the time.
+Catholics were portrayed as reactionary despite being more centrist than mainstream American Protestant congregations at the time.
 William Allen White, a renowned newspaper editor, warned that Catholicism would erode the moral standards of America, saying that "the whole Puritan civilization which has built a sturdy, orderly nation is threatened by Smith."
 While Herbert Hoover avoided raising the issue of Catholicism on the campaign trail, he defended the Protestant actions in a private letter:

 There are many people of intense Protestant faith to whom Catholicism is a grievous sin, and they have as much right to vote against a man for public office because of that belief.
 That is not persecution.

 White rural conservatives in the South also believed that Smith's close association with Tammany Hall, the Democratic machine in Manhattan, showed that he tolerated corruption in government, while they overlooked their own brands of it.
 Another major controversial issue was the continuation of Prohibition, the enforcement of which was widely considered problematic.
 Smith personally favored the relaxation or repeal of Prohibition laws because they had given rise to more criminality.
 The Democratic Party split North and South on the issue, with the more rural South continuing to favor Prohibition.
 During the campaign, Smith tried to duck the issue with non-committal statements.

 Smith was an articulate proponent of good government and efficiency, as was Hoover.
 Smith swept the entire Catholic vote, which in 1920 and 1924 had been split between the parties; he attracted millions of Catholics, generally ethnic whites, to the polls for the first time, especially women, who were first allowed to vote in 1920.
 He lost important Democratic constituencies in the rural North as well as in Southern cities and suburbs.
 Smith did retain the loyalty of the Deep South, thanks in part to the appeal of his running mate, Senator Joseph Robinson from Arkansas, but lost five states of the Rim South to Hoover.
 Smith carried the popular vote in each of America's ten most populous cities, an indication of the rising power of the urban areas and their new demographics.

 Smith was not a very good campaigner.
 His campaign theme song, "The Sidewalks of New York", had little appeal among rural Americans, who also found his 'city' accent slightly foreign when heard on radio.
 Smith narrowly lost his home state; New York's electors were biased in favor of rural upstate and largely Protestant districts.
 However, in 1928, his fellow Democrat Franklin D. Roosevelt (a Protestant of Dutch old-line stock) was elected to replace him as governor of New York.
 Farley left Smith's camp to run Roosevelt's successful campaign for governor in 1928, and then Roosevelt's successful campaigns for the Presidency in 1932 and 1936.